 How does it happen?

-There are hundreds of muscles in your body each made up of interlocking fibres called filaments that slide past each other.
+There are hundreds of muscles in your body of interlocking fibres (filaments) that slide past each other.
 A sudden stretch or hit on the muscle can cause these filaments to break resulting in a tear in the muscle.

 What do they feel like?